-1In the United States, the National Bureau of Economic Research ("NBER") defines recessions as "a period between a peak and a trough" in economic growth.
+In the United States, the National Bureau of Economic Research ("NBER") defines recessions as "a period between a peak and a trough" in economic growth.
 "During a recession, a significant decline in economic activity spreads across the economy and can last from a few months to more than a year."
 NBER does not have a fixed definition of economic activity, but considers various factors including: GDP, economy-wide employment, income, sales, and industrial production.

-2 According to the Foundation's 2016 Equipment Leasing & Finance U.S. Economic Outlook, 2016 GDP is projected at 2.8%, up slightly from 2.4% in 2015.
+According to the Foundation's 2018 Equipment Leasing & Finance U.S. Economic Outlook, 2018 GDP is projected at 2.7%, up slightly from 2.3% in 2017.
+This growth forecast was later raised to 2.8% in a mid-year update to the Outlook.